lynnpepin/lynndotpy_xyz/content/posts/bluesky_and_bitcoin.md

 +++
-title = "If BlueSky takes off, Bitcoin will too" date = 2023-07-02
+title = "If BlueSky takes off, Bitcoin will too" date = 2023-07-09

 [taxonomies]
 tags = ["post", "internet",]
 +++

-> **TLDR:** BlueSky was always intended to integrate with Bitcoin.
+> **TLDR:** BlueSky is intended to eventually integrate with Bitcoin.
 If BlueSky becomes widely adopted, Bitcoin will too.
 I don't like Bitcoin, so I don't want BlueSky to become popular.
 >
 > In 2019, Jack Dorsey was an early adopter of Bitcoin Lightning network.
 After using Lightning, Jack announced BlueSky, emphasized the importance of blockchain protocols, and later promised to integrate BlueSky into the Bitcoin Lightning network.